lvhoaa/ReactTS_HangmanGame/README.md

 6. Open your web browser and visit http://localhost:5173 to access the Hangman Game server.

 ## Contributing
 Contributions to this project are welcome!
 If you have any suggestions, bug fixes, or new features to propose, please open an issue or submit a pull request.
-Let's make the Online Shopping Website even better together!

 ## License
 This project is licensed under the MIT License.
 You can find the full license text in the LICENSE file.